Ghost Orchid: The World’s Most Mysterious Flower ( Guide)

 - Conservation status: Endangered

-Fun fact: The Ghost Orchid doesn’t perform photosynthesis in its leaves (since it has none).
+Fun fact: The Orchid doesn’t perform photosynthesis in its leaves (since it has none).
 Instead, its roots contain chlorophyll, allowing it to produce energy directly from sunlight!

 🌎 Conservation Efforts and Protection